 Aside from racing, McCluggage’s career kept her busy at the San Francisco Chronicle.
 In the early 1950s, she made the acquaintance of Briggs Cunningham, the first American car builder who supplied vehicles for racing during Le Mans.
 With her first sports car, an MG-TC, she began dabbling in amateur racing, clearly catching the automotive bug.

 She uprooted to New York and started racing professionally.
 To fulfill her journalistic side, she went to work at the New York Herald Tribune covering sports.
 And on the racing circuit, she quickly earned the respect of her male competitors, even though she wore a white helmet featuring pink dots.

 Her racing career ended in the 1960s, but her passion for the automotive world didn’t stop.
 In 2001, McCluggage was inducted into the Automotive Hall of Fame and is the only journalist to ever receive this honor.
 She won numerous other automotive journalism awards and helped launch AutoWeek, where she remained until her death in 2015.
 With all these awards, it’s not hard to see why she starts off our list of the best female race car drivers.

 9. Sabine Schmitz

 This German female race car driver is best known as the TV personality on BBC’s Top Gear.
 She also drives for Porsche and BMW.
 You might know her as the woman who drove the BMW “ring taxi” on the Nürburgring track.

 Sabine and her older sisters grew up around the Schmitz family business, as her family owned both restaurants and hotels.
-Though all three of the sisters began racing, Sabine is the only one that stuck with it and went on to victory.
+Though all three of the sisters began driving race cars, Sabine is the only one that stuck with it and went on to victory.
 She’s run several events including:

 - 1996 and 1997 24 Hours Nürburgring

 - 1998 VLN endurance racing championship

 Think about that for a moment.
 She is fast enough to win at 24 Hours Nürburgring, not once but two times!
 If that’s not enough, in 2004 she also became a helicopter pilot.
 Today, Schmitz is one of the most recognizable female racing drivers in the world.